 Conducted by the Tennessee Bankers Association.
 The Southeastern Schools provide a solid foundation on which to build your banking career.
 Graduates develop the skills that will bring them success in upper-level management positions and forge the networks that will serve you throughout your career.

-The Southeastern School of Banking offers an 80-hour general banking curriculum.
+The Southeastern School of Banking offers a 70-hour general banking curriculum.
 Serving Tennessee financial institutions since 1939, the two-year school incorporates lectures and home study assignments.
-Some of the topics covered in the first year are bank financial analysis, macroeconomics, asset/liability management, investments, lending, strategic planning, managing liquidity/capital planning, sales management, and HR management.
-The newest version of the Stanford Bank Simulation Game is a tool for learning about financial institution management.
+Students from both years attend classes during the same week.
+Some of the topics covered in the first year are bank financial analysis, macroeconomics, asset/liability management, investments, lending, business planning, managing liquidity/capital planning, sales management, and HR management.
+Students will also use the nationally recognized Stanford Bank Simulation Game to learn about financial institution management.
+The second-year general banking classes include managing up skills, a fraud overview, ethics in banking, trust services, credit and credit scoring, technology in banking, the changing bank environment, bank security, management, and completion of the Stanford Bank Simulation Game.
+This school is a must for career bankers.